+Energy Index On-Peak \$71.72 (\$/MWh)

-Energy Index Off-Peak \$56.53 (\$/MWh) Actual CAISO revenues
+Energy Index Off-Peak \$56.53 (\$/MWh)

-System RA \$6.03 (\$/kW- \$8.11 (\$/kW-
+System RA \$6.03 (\$/kW-month)

-System KA month) month)

-Local RA \$6.36 (\$/kW- \$6.60 (\$/kW-
+Local RA \$6.36 (\$/kW-month)

-Local KA month) month)

-Flexible RA \$6.41 (\$/kW- \$6.93 (\$/kWriexiole KA month) month)
+Flexible RA \$6.41 (\$/kW-month)

-Renewable Portfolio Standard ("RPS") adder - REC \$13.70 (\$/MWh) \$13.24 (\$/MWh)
+Renewable Portfolio Standard ("RPS") adder - REC \$13.70 (\$/MWh)

-SDG&E uses the on-peak and off-peak energy indexes together with the on-peak and offcomponent of the contract attributes.
-This price is then multiplied by the forecasted hourly peak load weighting factors to calculate the forecast weighted average price of the energy component of the contract attributes.
-This price is then multiplied by the forceasted hourry generation for each resource to calculate the expected market value of the PCIA resource generation in 2023.
-This expected market value represents the amount of CAISO revenue that labeled "Supply ISO Revenues."
-The actual CAISO revenues will be recorded in PABA each month when they are received by SDG&E, and the revenue will partially offset the costs of the
+SDG&E uses the on-peak and off-peak energy indexes together with the on-peak and off-peak load weighting factors to calculate the forecast weighted average price of the energy component of the contract attributes.
+This price is then multiplied by the forecasted hourly generation for each resource to calculate the expected market value of the PCIA resource generation in 2023.
+This expected market value represents the amount of CAISO revenue that SDG&E expects to receive for its PCIA resources, including contracted resources and UOG.
+This amount is presented in Ms. Ghianni's testimony in Table 6 "PABA revenue requirement," labeled "Supply ISO Revenues."
+The actual CAISO revenues will be recorded in PABA each month when they are received by SDG&E, and the revenue will partially offset the costs of the PCIA resources.